obsidiansystems/seven-guis-vty/TemperatureConverter.md

   return $ fmap (\_ -> ()) getout
 ```

-We basically deleted everything that takes care of the counter logic and replaced it with a single `tile flex $ textInput def`.
+We basically deleted everything that takes care of the counter logic and replaced that with a single `tile flex $ textInput def`.

 Running this renders roughly as follows: